gaskinwang/Plotting/README.md

 >   Run *MainFun2.m* which calls functions *plot_mean_sem.m* and *plot_star.m*,
 >   using data.xlsx as input and outputting a color-coded scatterplot with mean
 >   ± sem and the p value of two-tailed Student's *t*-test displayed as numbers of \*.
+#
+For E.  With the given data characterized by multiply sets, five elements repeated
+    in each set, plot a set-based schematic with multiply Cartesian coordinate systems to show the proportion of each element.
+Each set of the raw data is in a row of **Data.xlsx**.

+>   1. Copy/paste the data to **Data2sheets.xlsx with a macro** to rearrange the
+>       members of a row to an Excel sheet.
+Delete the first sheet with the raw data
+>       and save.

+>   2. Run testGrid2.m call *get_column.m* and *init.m*, using **Data2sheets.xlsx**
+>       as input and outputting a set-based statistical graph.